 Ancestor veneration in China

 What has often been translated as ‘ancestor worship’ may be more helpfully be called ‘veneration’.
 The use of the word ‘worship’ immediately makes it sound more religious than it actually is.
 The belief is not associated with any particular Chinese religion, indeed it has remained the unchanging bedrock of Chinese tradition before the major religions emerged.
 Veneration of ancestors can be traced back to the rituals carried out by the dynastic rulers as far back as the Shang dynasty 3,500 years ago.
 Ancient Shang tombs have been found with ceramic vessels of food left for the dead.
 The ancient characters found on Shang 'oracle bones' confirm the widespread rituals associated with the ancestors.
 The Chinese classic, the 'Book of Songs' describes elaborate and emotional rituals dating from the following Zhou dynasty.
 The ancient belief is that people have two spirits the 魄 pò provides a person's physical body while the 魂 hún is the personality and the immortal soul.
 Both aspects have to be properly handled after death.
-The 'hun' is destroyed by cremation and that is why bodies were for centuries buried and not burned.
+The hun is destroyed by cremation and that is why bodies were for centuries buried and not burned.
 Other spirits are the 神 shén which are helpful (ancestors of the male line) and the evil spirits 鬼 guǐ which are often malevolent.
 In the Chinese underworld 黄泉 huáng quán 'Yellow Springs ➚' was established as early as the 8th century BCE, this was where everyone's spirit (魄 pò) ended up and is neither neaven or hell.